SlaxXxX/blender-portfolio/README.md

 - **WHEN YOU'RE DONE, SELECT THE LAST 2 VERTECIES OF THE LOOP AND PRESS F**
 ![Finish Outline](Images/finish_outline.png)

-Now that our outline is done, let's put a pace into it, so we can see it again.
+Now that our outline is done, let's put a face into it, so we can see it again.

 For that press **A** to select all vertecies